-But if you’re starting to struggle with anger issues, you may have notice yourself beginning to over-react to certain situations.
+But if you’re starting to struggle with anger issues, you may have noticed yourself beginning to over-react to certain situations.

 This can be due to a build up of stress from work, or it may be connected to some loss or trauma from your past.
 For some people they’ve simply grown up around angry behaviour and learned that it was normal to be like that.